Shuckstack Fire Tower

 Directions to Trailhead:

-The Shuckstack lookout tower is located on the North Carolina side of the Park.
+The Shuckstack lookout tower is located on the North Carolina side of the Smokies.
 From Bryson City, take NC 28 to Fontana Dam.
-Drive across the dam and take a right at the fork just past the dam.
+Drive across the dam, and then take a right at the fork, just past the dam.
 The trail to Shuckstack begins about 0.6 mile from the dam.
-To reach the Shuckstack fire tower you'll be following the Appalachian Trail as it heads north into the Great Smoky Mountains.
+To reach the Shuckstack Fire Tower you'll follow the Appalachian Trail as it heads north into the Great Smoky Mountains.

-The Fontana Dam is the highest dam east of the Rocky Mountains.
-Towering 480 feet in height, the dam backs water for 30 miles and is a major source of energy for the Tennessee Valley.
-As you cross the dam, scan the mountains to the north and you should be able to make out the Shuckstack Fire Tower in the distance.
+Fontana Dam has the distinction of being the highest dam east of the Rocky Mountains.
+Towering 480 feet in height, the dam backs water for 30 miles, and is a major source of energy for the Tennessee Valley.
+As you cross the dam, scan the mountains towards the north and you should be able to make out the Shuckstack Fire Tower in the distance.

-Once on the Appalachian Trail you'll begin a fairly challenging ascent up Twentymile Ridge.
-The trail climbs more than 2100 feet over the next 3.5 miles, with most of that elevation gain coming in the first two-and-a-half miles.
+Once on the Appalachian Trail hikers will begin a fairly challenging ascent up an unnamed ridge.
+The trail climbs more than 2100 feet over the course of the next 3.5 miles, with much of that elevation gained during the first 2.4 miles.

-The trail begins to ascend nearly from the start.
-At around two-and-a-half the trail begins to level considerably, making your hike much easier for the next half mile or so.
-Then, about a quarter of a mile from the tower, you'll encounter your steepest (but short) climb.
-Once on Twentymile Ridge you'll encounter a three-way intersection.
-The AT is marked with a simple white line blazed on the trees, while the path to the tower is marked with a white "T".
-Hikers should take a right here - the tower is only a tenth of a mile from this junction.
+At roughly 2.4 miles from the trailhead, just below the summit of Little Shuckstack, the path begins to level considerably, making your hike much easier over the course of the next two-thirds of a mile.
+At just over 3 miles, however, hikers will reach the steepest (but short) climb along the route.
+Shortly after ascending to the top of Twentymile Ridge you'll encounter a three-way intersection.
+The Appalachian Trail is marked with a simple white line blazed on the trees, while the path to the tower is marked with a white "T".
+Hikers should turn right here - the tower is only a tenth-of-a-mile from this junction.

-The Shuckstack fire tower is actually a small wood and metal building perched atop a winding eighty-foot staircase.
-The view from the rocks at the bottom of the fire tower is incredible, but the view from the top is much better.
-As you begin to climb the tower you'll notice that it moves ever so slightly, but don't be alarmed.
+Constructed in 1934 by the Public Works Administration, the Shuckstack Fire Tower is actually a small wood and metal building, perched atop a winding staircase.
+The view from the bottom of the fire tower is good, but the views from the top are quite stunning.
+As you begin to climb the 78 stairs you'll likely notice that the tower moves ever so slightly, but don't be alarmed.
 Wind continuously blows across this ridge, and the tower is made to give a little.
 At the top you'll be rewarded with spectacular 360-degree views.
-The Unicoi Mountains can be seen to the west, the Snowbird and Nantahala Mountains to the south, the Blue Ridge Mountains to the southeast, and the Smokies to the east and north.
-You'll also be able to make out Fontana Dam and all of the terrain you covered on your way up to the tower.
+The Unicoi Mountains can be seen towards the west, the Snowbird and Nantahala Mountains to the south, the Blue Ridge Mountains to the southeast, and the Great Smoky Mountains towards the east and north.
+You'll also be able to see Fontana Dam, as well as all of the terrain you covered on your way up to the tower.

 The historic fire towers of the Great Smoky Mountains region were once used to gain a bird's eye view of the mountains in order to spot forest fires.
-Though many of the lookout towers have been removed as more modern methods of fire detection have been developed, Shuckstack and three other towers remain in the Smokies.
+Though many of the lookout towers have been removed as more modern methods of fire detection have been developed, Shuckstack and three other towers still remain within the national park.

 There's some uncertainty about the future of the Shuckstack Lookout Tower, however.
-The source of this uncertainty stems from a statement made by park officials:
+The source of this uncertainty stems from this statement made by park officials:

 "Since the use of Shuckstack as part of the radio system has been discontinued, park management will need to make a decision about the need for and future of this tower."

-These days the Shuckstack tower has fallen into disrepair.
-Several loose steps and a missing railing make the 60-foot climb a little frightening, and those who reach its top find holes and a partially rotted floor.
+Unfortunately the Shuckstack tower has fallen into disrepair in recent years.
+Several loose steps and a missing railing make the 60-foot climb a little frightening, and those who reach its top will find holes and a partially rotted floor.
 Obviously, the steel tower is in desperate need of restoration.

 "Fire lookouts in North Carolina are a dying breed," says Peter Barr, author of Hiking North Carolina's Lookout Towers.
 "About a third of the lookouts that once stood in the state are gone.
 Others are so badly deteriorated that they face removal.
 Most people assume that the towers on public lands are still maintained; sadly, this is far from true."